koheishimamura/nequip_allegro_tc/README.md

 To install:

-* We use [Weights&Biases](https://wandb.ai) (or TensorBoard) to keep track of experiments.
+* [Weights&Biases](https://wandb.ai) (or TensorBoard) is used to keep track of experiments.
 This is not a strict requirement — you can use our package without it — but it may make your life easier.
 If you want to use it, create an account [here](https://wandb.ai) and install the Python package:

   ```
   pip install wandb # tensorboard